sikt-no/docs/README.md

 There are three sets of dependencies that can be updated:

 * The versions of Node packages.
+* The versions of GitHub Actions.
 * Docusaurus.

+### Updating Node and GitHub Actions dependencies automatically
+Dependabot will automatically check for updates to node modules monthly and GitHub Actions weekly.
+If an update is available, it will proceed to create a new branch, commit the change and submit a pull request to merge the dependency upgrades into master.

-### Updating Node packages
+### Updating Node packages locally

 To update the versions of Node packages, we need to update `package.json` and `package-lock.json`.

 Since we use pinned versions for consistency it might be necessary to manually inspect `package.json` and change the versions to the newest version available through npm.

-Once done you can perform the package update:
+After the change you may want to run `npm install` to upgrade package-lock.json to reflect the changes.

+You can also automatically update all the packages listed to the latest version with npm:

-***Warning: this will also modify package-lock.json***
+***Warning: This will modify package.json and package-lock.json***

 ```sh
 npm update
 ```

-Please proceed to inspect that the resulting build(s) work as expected before you decide to merge this into master.
+Please proceed to inspect that the resulting build(s) work as expected before you decide to merge this upgrade into master.

 ### Updating Docusaurus